Cornell & Diehl's Small Batch—Tracking the Innovative Series

 Sansepolcro, named for the city in the Arezzo province of Italy, is another great Small Batch blend.
 It is in this city that one of the main components of the mixture is grown and processed—an Italian Dark-Fired leaf.

 The tradition of fire-curing tobacco goes back a long way in Italy, and remains a staple of many popular Italian cigars.
-The Dark-Fired leaf provides a spicy clove-like flavor and is the perfect complement to the sweet, tangy red Virginias.
+The Dark-Fired leaf provides a spicy clove-like flavor and is the perfect complement to the sweet, tangy Red Virginias.

 The Beast

 The Beast is truly a fitting name for this blend.
 It’s daunting as a beast, and is blended in recognition of the self-described Beast himself, the infamous pipe smoking occultist Aleister Crowley.
-It’s rumored that Crowley’s “blend” of choice was straight rum soaked Perique.
+It’s rumored that Crowley’s “blend” of choice was straight rum-soaked Perique.

-Now whether that’s true or not is open to debate, perhaps it’s just a rumor too felicitous not to stick, or perhaps it’s a half-truth muddled by semantics (“Perique” was often misapplied to tobacco that had not been processed like Perique).
+Now, whether that’s true or not is open to debate, perhaps it’s just a rumor too felicitous not to stick, or perhaps it’s a half-truth muddled by semantics (“Perique” was often misapplied to tobacco that had not been processed like Perique).
 But if anyone was to have such a brazen preference, it wouldn’t surprise me if it was the founder of Thelema.

 Sun Bear

 A good portion of the honey used for Sun Bear came right from Reeves’ own production as a beekeeper.
-However, Reeves found he couldn’t quite fulfill the amount of honey required for the batch, so he went taste testing to find a good match for his honey, which was found in a local South Carolina aviary.
+However, Reeves found he couldn’t quite fulfill the amount of honey required for the batch, so he went taste testing to find a good match for his honey, which was found in a local South Carolina apiary.

 Reeves explained the inspiration behind Sun Bear to the good folks of the Virtual Pipe Club: